jnliana/TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe react and Typescript
+Tic Tac Toe with React and Typescript

 This is a game to practice useState in React using Typescript.